 Though we didn’t have any previous experience in blockchain development, the client entrusted us with the implementation of the certificate vault on the basis of our previous work with it.
-This trust motivated us to explore new verticals of software development and to deliver solutions beyond our imagined capabilities.
+This trust motivated us to explore new verticals of software development and deliver solutions beyond our imagined capabilities.

 We developed the following solution for the client: